yourbasic/api/README.md

 # Your basic API

-## Thoughts on good API design
+### Thoughts on good API design

-The aim of this text is to explore API design and try to find strategies and rules that could help us create code libraries that are safe, efficient and easy to use.
+The aim of this text is to explore API design and try to find strategies and rules that can help us create code libraries that are safe, efficient and easy to use.

 ![go](go.jpg)